Nobuko Motomura

-Nobuko Motomura (本村 伸子, Motomura Nobuko) is a member of the Japanese Communist Party serving in the House of Representatives.
+Nobuko Motomura (本村 伸子, Motomura Nobuko) is a Japanese politician of the Japanese Communist Party who served as a member of the House of Representatives from 2014 to 2026.

 Political positions

 She is supportive of foreigner suffrage, giving foreigners living in Japan the right to vote, citing that the foreigners pay taxes and are a part of Japanese communities.
 She also supports the creation of a committee that would protect the human rights of foreign workers, as the current body, the International Training Cooperation Organization, has income that comes from the companies that commit violations of human rights of the foreign workers.